top of page

 TUTORED COUNSELLING PAPERS

-Date and Time: TBC (Auckland, if during the day, and Online)
+Date and Time: On campus in Auckland (and online) if during the day, and Online if in the evening

 In this course we consider the challenges of counselling post-traumatic stress arising from historical or recent sexual abuse.